 Coola MineralBaby SPF 45 Moisturizer Unscented is a whopping $11.33 per oz, making it the most expensive “safe” sunscreen I saw this year.
 Yet, it’s not any safer than Purple Prairie above ($2.52 per oz) and it’s just mildly safer than my top pick Coppertone Kids Pure & Simple Lotion SPF 50 ($0.70 per oz).

 Coola uses 70% certified organic ingredients, are cuilty-free and eco-friendly, all of which does usually add up to higher prices.
-Still, at $11.33 per oz. a family of four would have to spend around $18,130 per year on this sunscreen, if they’re using sunscreen correctly.
+Still, at $11.33 per oz. a family of four would have to spend around $18,130 per year on this sunscreen, assuming they’re using sunscreen correctly.
 It’s even more expensive at the official Coola website ($12 per oz) which would mean shelling out $19,200 per year!

 This is incredibly unreasonable – even from a green is worth more standpoint.
 The insanity of expecting green families to be able to afford these prices is seriously beyond me.
 I have no idea what Coola is thinking and it’s a huge loser move to promote safety at such a high price.